noteflakes-music/lyp/README.md

 ### Using packages

-To include a package in your lilypond code, use ther `\require` command:
+To include a package in your lilypond code, use the `\require` command:

 ```lilypond
 \require "dummy"